What Is Design Thinking? [5 Stages and Advantages]

 Stage 1: Empathy towards users

-Customer empathy in itself is a huge area to explore.
+Customer empathy in itself is a vast area to explore.
 You can read about it here.
 Precisely, it helps your business to be more user-centric and build the product by keeping the target audience or the ultimate customer in mind.

 Stage 2: Define the problem